 That’s the biggest thing to keep in mind when choosing keywords.
 Google is always thinking about how those keywords help with relevance for customers, and you should too.
 Don’t think about which words or phrases define your brand.
 Think about which words or phrases people use to search for products like yours.

-Ideally, your ad campaign will be built around a certain product.
+Ideally, you will build your ad campaign around a specific product.
 After all, you’re not trying to sell your business; you’re trying to sell your stock.
-Focusing on one product – or a section of your catalog – makes it easier to get specific with your keywords.
+Focusing on one product, or a section of your catalog makes it easier to get specific with your keywords.

 Is your campaign built around shoes?
 A seasonal collection?
 Is it a restaurant with a signature dish?
 Every business can break down its native keywords by honing in on its most marketable products.

 Specificity also helps with building keyword phrases.
 Let’s make an example of a restaurant that specializes in oxtail.
-What would help the algorithm rank that ad campaign higher.
-Well, if it’s a special, having a date and time is fantastic data to provide, as well as pricing and location.
+What would help the algorithm rank that ad campaign higher?
+Well, if it’s special, having a date and time is fantastic data to provide, as well as pricing and location.

 A keyword phrase like “oxtail special sit-down restaurant” is vague and unclear.
 “Oxtail special” as a keyword would put you in direct competition with anyone running a similar campaign.
 On the other hand, getting into those specific details might leave you with a keyword phrase like: